-This week we celebrated our 9th birthday at Reward Gateway, marking the beginning of our tenth year in business.
+This week we celebrated another birthday at Reward Gateway, marking the beginning of the next era of RG.
 That’s right, our fantastic #RGDecade has begun!
 Where has the time gone?
 We thought it was a fantastic opportunity to celebrate with our staff, our customers, and to look back and reflect on how far we've come.

 Here are some of our favorite examples of how the world’s biggest brands have marked their special occasion, and the impact it had for their brands.